aaldulimi/TwitterMine/README.md

 for tweet in premierleague_search:
     print(tweet.text)
-    # all tweet attributes are listed in first example
+    # all tweet attributes are listed in the first example

 for profile in ukraine_users:
     print(profile.username)